gregory-ledenev/Vert.x-EasyRouting/README.md

 }
 ```

-### Application Controllers

-If you don't want or can't use `ApplicationModule`, you can supply any object
+If you don't want or can't use `ApplicationModule`, you can use any class as a Controller.
+You can create a Controller
-having handler methods to an `Application` using 'Application.controller()'
+using any class, adding all required and properly annotated handler methods, and then registering the module with the
-method.
+Application using the `Application.controller(...)` method.

 ```java
 static class UserApplicationController {
     @GET("/api/users")